polydojo/vilolog/README.md

 Once running, [visit `localhost:8080/_setup`](https://localhost:8000/_setup) in your preferred browser to complete setup.

 #### Logging In
 After completing setup, you should be able to login to your blog.
-By default, you can log in by visiting `/_login`; but this can be configured via `.buildApp(.)`'s `loginSlug` parameter, documented blow.
+By default, you can log in by visiting `/_login`; but this can be configured via `.buildApp(.)`'s `loginSlug` parameter, documented below.

 Options
 ----------